Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Theory and methods

 \subsection{MLIP training details}

 We consider three NN-based models widely varying in their architectures: SOAP-BPNN, MACE, and PET.
 In all cases, models are trained via stochastic gradient descent with the Adam optimizer~\cite{Kingma2017} on the mean squared loss of energies and forces.
 Train, validation, and test splits of the datasets are kept consistent between the models.
 We set a consistent cutoff radius of 5.5 Å in all three models, which corresponds to the value used in the MLIPs developed in the previous work and encompasses the entire cluster.~\cite{Cheng2020} In SOAP-BPNN and MACE, the baseline energy, i.e. the energy of the isolated atom as perceived by the model, is fixed to the reference isolated atom energy.
 In PET, the existence of central tokens and their incorporation into the attention mechanism prevents the model from having a strict, pre-defined baseline.
 Instead, we take a data-driven approach and include an isolated atom reference configuration in the training sets for PET, allowing the model to learn an isolated atom energy to a good accuracy ($< 0.01$ eV from the reference value).
 We note that any deviation in the learned isolated atom energy from the reference may give PET a small advantage in the learning tasks.
+We have seen, however, that allowing the MLIPs to adjust freely their baseline energy does not impact significantly our observations (see Supplementary Material).
 The ratio between the energy and force losses is fixed at 1:1 for SOAP-BPNN and PET.
 For MACE, we adopt its default training routine, which is to use 1:100 ratio between energy and force losses for the first stage, and 1000:100 in the second stage.
 The rest of the training details and hyperparameters are set to the defaults of the models.
 Full sets of the inputs and hyperparameters are provided in our Materials Cloud repository.~\cite{Talirz2020}